 - 1. Learning from leading experts in the field of global child health, you will identify the gaps in child health related research and service delivery, and discuss how to overcome them. - 2.
-You will be able to become a better clinical and public health practitioner in maternal and child health. and an informed advocate for global child health. - 3.
-You will study a specific topic related to child health, independently and in depth; from identifying the research question, through data collection and analysis, until write up.
+You will be able to become a better clinical and public health practitioner in maternal and child health and an informed advocate for global child health. - 3.
+You will study a specific topic related to child health, independently and in depth; from identifying the research guestion, through data collection and analysis, until write up.

-This programme aims to provide doctors who are practising or intend to practise in developing countries, with instruction and training in the management and control of diseases in childhood, with particular reference to endemic diseases in tropical countries.
-The programme addresses both curative and preventive strategies relating to common disorders of children, from both a clinical and community perspective.
-Emphasis is given to the development of research skills applicable to a wide range of child health-related problems, in clinical and epidemiological settings.
-It aims to build capacity in appraising the evidence that underlies practice, in undertaking research, and in improving the quality of health services delivered to children, both in hospital and community settings.
+This programme aims to provide doctors practising or intending to practise in developing countries with a critical understanding of the evidence for the control and management of diseases in childhood with particular reference to endemic diseases in tropical countries.
+Students will develop their ability to appraise the evidence that underlies current practice, undertake research and lead improvements in the quality of health services delivered to children in both hospital and community settings.
 The curriculum reflects current national and international priorities and policies in global child health.
-Following the taught component, participants complete a dissertation including a period of applied research, either overseas or in Liverpool.
+Following the taught component, which does not include a formal hospital attachment or bed side teaching, participants complete a dissertation including a period of applied research either overseas or in Liverpool.
 The programme is offered within a dynamic research-led environment and its content is informed by the cutting-edge research activities of the academic staff.
 It is designed to enable the professional development of the student, to be relevant to students from both the UK and overseas, and to promote approaches to study that will enable graduates to continue their learning into the future.

-- · Provide doctors with previous experience in paediatrics and child health, with research skills relevant to child health-related problems in low-income countries - Develop students' knowledge and comprehension of the preventive and curative management strategies that promote child health and well-being in tropical countries - · Enable students to comprehend and conduct child health-related research
+- · Provide doctors with previous experience in paediatrics and child health, with research skills relevant to child health-related problems in low-income countries - Develop students' knowledge and comprehension of the preventive and curative management strategies that promote child health and well-being in tropical countries - Enable students to comprehend and conduct child health-related research

-- Medical degree plus at least one years' experience of professional work in clinical paediatrics after qualification - Other candidates who are suitably gualified by higher study or research may be considered
+- Medical degree plus at least one years' experience of professional work in clinical paediatrics after qualification Other candidates who are suitably gualified - by higher study or research may be considered